Little Theatre (Leicester): History

 Leicester Drama Society was formed in 1922 and occupied the upper floor of the old Rechabite Chapel on Dover Street, Leicester.
 The society purchased the building for £14,000 in 1932, renaming the building The Little Theatre.

 In 1955 parts of the theatre had to be rebuilt due to a fire.

 In 2011 the theatre celebrated its 1,000th production with the Thornton Wilder play Our Town.

 In 2012 the theatre won Best Venue in Dave's Leicester Comedy Festival Awards.

 In 2012 it was announced that The Little Theatre would be expanding.
 The expansion would result in 2 new rehearsal rooms, new studio, new workshop, new box office and foyer as well as providing better disabled access.
 The build requires the theatre to raise £2 million.
 The project was due to start in 2015, but suffered with funding issues.
 In 2018, Mayor Peter Soulsby offered the Little Theatre £280,000 if they could raise £3 million on their own.
-The project is due for completion is 2022, in keeping with the Centenary of the theatre.
+The project was due for completion is 2022, in keeping with the Centenary of the theatre.